kghq/Meditaid/Meditaid/NOTES.md

 ## Other Features
 Glass font for timer and buttons
 Green tint for glass
-Accessibility (actually should be quite easy in such an easy app.
+Accessibility (actually should be quite easy in such a simple app.
 Consult HWS.)
 Localization
 Onboarding
 Reminders: fire off only if no meditation logged that day.